danielbodnar/awesome-stars/README.md

 ## awesome-list

+- [fosslife/awesome-ricing](https://github.com/fosslife/awesome-ricing) - A curated list of awesome tools and technology to help you out with ricing on linux
 - [gleam-lang/awesome-gleam](https://github.com/gleam-lang/awesome-gleam) - 💯 A collection of Gleam libraries, projects, and resources
 - [aitemr/awesome-git-hooks](https://github.com/aitemr/awesome-git-hooks) - 😎 A collection of awesome Git Hooks
 - [CompSciLauren/awesome-git-hooks](https://github.com/CompSciLauren/awesome-git-hooks) - :anchor: A curated list of awesome git hooks